 Aaron S. White was born in Raleigh, NC and graduated from North Carolina State University in 1995.
 After eleven years of service as Executive Director of Cardiovascular Credentialing International, Aaron left CCI to pursue other career goals in November 2014.
 During his tenure at CCI, he, along with the CCI Board, reached a number of milestones including assisting in the finalization of the conversion to a computer-based testing format, the development of four new credentialing programs, the attainment of ANSI/ISO accreditation for all of CCI’s credentialing programs as well as overseeing an increase in staff.
 Since Aaron’s departure, CCI’s Board of Trustees and Board of Advisors felt his overwhelming dedication and passion to the industry worthy of a named scholarship.

-The CCI Aaron S. White Educational Grant rewards deserving students and CCI registrants, who apply and meet the qualification requirements, to receive an educational grant to attend an educational conference that offers CCI accepted continuing education.
-Grant reimbursement will include conference registration fees, accommodation costs, and transportation costs up to $2,500 USD.
+The CCI Aaron S. White Educational Grant rewards deserving students and CCI registrants, who apply and meet the qualification requirements, to receive an educational grant to attend an educational event that offers CCI accepted continuing education.
+Grant reimbursement will include event registration fees, accommodation costs, and transportation costs up to $2,500 USD.
 Food and beverage expenses are NOT reimbursable.
 For the purposes of this grant, only students currently enrolled and in good standing in a cardiovascular specialty educational program or active CCI registrants, in good standing, will be eligible to receive a grant.
 Applicants can only apply for one of the grants.

 CCI is a 501(c)(6) independent not-for-profit corporation established for the purpose of administering credentialing examinations as an independent credentialing agency.
 CCI began credentialing cardiovascular professionals in 1968.